 Stephen Y. K. Seah

 B.Sc., M.Sc.
-National (Singapore), PhD Sheffield - Associate Professor
+National (Singapore), PhD Sheffield - Professor

 B.Sc.
 McGill, PhD Toronto - Assistant Professor